Stop Execution

 • No output value is generated for this action.

-• Logical Explanation: The Stop Execution action takes the value from the Input Value column (Module) and stops the execution for the entire module.
-No other scenarios under the same module will execute.
+• Logical Explanation: The Stop Execution action takes the value from the Input Value column (testcase) and stops execution for the current Test case.
+All remaining steps and Test Step Groups in that Test case are skipped, and execution proceeds to the next Test case.

 Last updated